evazlimen/cholla-example-tests/3d_disk.md

 # path to output directory
 outdir=./
 ```
 Upon completion, you should obtain 501 output files.
 Currently this test is producing a grid of zero density, zero energy, and undefined pressure for the entirety of the run.

+Note that the 2D disk, which does run, has its initial conditions set in `cholla/src/grid/initial_conditions.cpp`.